umbraco/UmbracoDocs/Tutorials/Creating-a-Custom-Dashboard/index.md

 > "Add a tab called 'WelcomeDashboard' to the 'Content' section of the Umbraco site, use the WelcomeDashboard.html as the content (view) of the dashboard and don't allow 'translators', but do allow 'admins' to see it!"

 :::note
 The order in which the tab will appear in the Umbraco Backoffice depends on its weight.
-To make our Custom Welcome message the first Tab the editors see in the content section, make sure the weight is less than the default dashboards, [read more about the default weights](../../Extending/Dashboards).
+To make our Custom Welcome message the first Tab the editors see, make sure the weight is less than the default dashboards.
+[Read more about the default weights](../../Extending/Dashboards).

 You can specify multiple controls to appear on a particular tab, and multiple tabs in a particular section.
 :::